KCCG/wrangling-genomics/_episodes/04-variant_calling.md

 > {: .solution}
 {: .challenge}

+I won't hold your hand through the job script creation process this time.
+The thought process is basically the same as what you just did a moment ago.
+But you do have a design decision when it comes to parameterisation.
+You can either create two parameter variables (one for the input file and another for the output file) or you can create one parameter variable for the sample id.
+Which do you think is a better option?

 ### Sort BAM file by coordinates

-Next we sort the BAM file using the `sort` command from `samtools`. `-o` tells the command where to write the output.
+Next we sort the BAM file using the `sort` subcommand from `samtools`.
+`-o` tells the command where to write the output.

 ~~~
 $ samtools sort -o results/bam/SRR2584866.aligned.sorted.bam results/bam/SRR2584866.aligned.bam